saeidsheikhi/5G-Traffic-Text-Intrusion-Dataset/README.md

 ## File Structure

-The data files should be hosted on a service like Google Drive, Kaggle, or using Git LFS.

-**Download Link:** [**INSERT YOUR DOWNLOAD LINK HERE**]

-The data is provided in multiple CSV files:
+The data is provided in multiple CSV files located within the `data/` directory of this repository:
 * `Train_subset_1.csv` & `Train_subset_2.csv`: These contain training data formatted for Transformers.
 They can be used separately or combined.
 * `Test_Data.csv`: A unified test set for evaluating the final model.

-The repository should be structured as follows:
+The repository is structured as follows:
 ```
 .
 ├── data/